Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Introduction

 As an important generalization of perfect matchings, the concept of \emph{$F$-factors} has received considerable attention in graph and hypergraph theory.
 Given two $k$-graphs $F$ and $H$, an \emph{$F$-packing} of $H$ is a collection of vertex-disjoint copies of $F$ in $H$.
 An \emph{$F$-factor}, or \emph{perfect \(F\)-packing}, is an $F$-packing that covers all vertices of $H$.
 Hell and Kirkpatrick \cite{kirkpatrick1983complexity} showed that determining whether a graph $G$ contains a perfect $F$-packing is \(\mathsf{NP}\)-complete when $F$ has a component with at least three vertices.

 Besides studying the containment of an \(F\)-factor, it is also interesting to ask how stable this property is.
 In other words, does the \(F\)-factor still exist if the graph is slightly changed?
 This leads to the study of the robustness of graph properties.
-There are several measures of robustness that were proposed so far.
+Several measures of robustness have been proposed.
 For example, one can measure the robustness of Dirac graphs (i.e., graphs \(G\) with minimum degree at least \(\card{G}/2\)) with respect to perfect matchings by computing the number of perfect matchings that a Dirac graph must contain.
 Indeed, confirming a conjecture of S\'{a}rk\"{o}zy, Selkow, and Szemer\'{e}di\cite{sarkozy2003number}, Cuckler and Kahn \cite{cuckler2009hamiltonian} proved that every Dirac graph contains at least \(n!/{(2+o(1))}^n\) perfect matchings.

-Another measure is the so called resilience.
+Another measure is the so-called resilience.
 Roughly speaking, for monotone increasing graph properties, the resilience quantifies the robustness in terms of the number of edges one must delete from \(H\), locally or globally, in order to destroy the property \(\mathcal{P}\).
 For example, Krivelevich, Lee and Sudakov \cite{krivelevich2014robust} proved that for any Dirac graph \(H\), the random subgraph obtained by keeping each edge of \(H\) independently with probability \(p\) where \( p\ge C \log n/n\) (\(C\) is an absolute constant) \emph{asymptotically almost surely} (abbreviated a.a.s.) contains a perfect matching.

 In this work, we focus on the robustness of degree conditions that guarantee perfect matchings or $F$-packings in hypergraphs.
 While such conditions have traditionally been studied from a structural or algorithmic perspective (particularly in the context of making the decision problem polynomial-time solvable), we show that many of them also exhibit a form of robustness.
 That is, they continue to guarantee the desired structures even under random perturbations, such as when passing to a random subgraph.
 In particular, we identify the two settings in which the same minimum degree thresholds that make the problem tractable also lead to robust containment in random subgraphs.